skellis46/slipbox/improvisation and the threshold of the self.md

 Although these phenomena and ideas are not precisely the same, what they have in common is the way in which they explicitly or implicitly transgress or interrupt conventional understandings and experiences of a self.
 The term nonduality or nondual awareness ... -- and then add focus on [[nonduality]]

 _Waking Up_ is a software application developed by neuroscientist, philosopher and podcaster Sam Harris (who himself is influenced by the Dzogchen tradition) and it contains a large number of meditations, conversations, lectures and practices exploring secular mindfulness.
 In a brief audio recording called _What is Mindfulness?_ Harris describes the illusion of self and nondual awareness in which the subject-object dichotomy collapses:

+> [...] that when you're truly paying attention to anything what is clear in those moments is that there's no one doing it.
+Everything is simply happening.
+Everything is arising on its own – thoughts, intentions, emotions – and vanishing.
+And this prior condition of consciousness in which all that is happening doesn't itself feel like I. It doesn't feel like a self.
+And so in that context one speaks and thinks less about mindfulness as a kind of behavior or practice or even state of mind and one tends to speak more about the nature of consciousness itself. [@harris-nodate-whata]

 - [[consciousness-as-such]]